Mandar Agashe: Early life and family: 1969–1991

-Early business career: 1991 – 2008
+Early business career: 1991–2008

 In 1991, Agashe was appointed to the board of directors at his grandfather's Brihan Maharashtra Sugar Syndicate, going on to become the joint managing director of the syndicate in 1994, the same year he was appointed a director on his father's Suvarna Sahakari Bank.
 He founded a number of companies under the Brihans Group – Brihans Pharmaceuticals, an ayurvedic medicine company in 1998, and musicurry.com, an internet radio company in 1999, the same year, he resigned as joint managing director of the syndicate.

 By December 1999, Agashe and his CEO Gautam Godse had partnered with California-based software company Questionable Ventures to develop musicurry.com, and in January 2000 he invited Usha Mangeshkar to be the internet radio's creative consultant, with Agashe announcing plans to upload the Mangeshkar family archives to the web service by February–March 2000.
 The web service was officially launched on 13 January 2000.

-In April 2000, he founded Brihans Natural Products Ltd., a skincare products manufacturing company, and under him launched its signature aloe vera product range in 2002.
+In April 2000, he founded Brihans Natural Products, a skincare products manufacturing company, and under him launched its signature aloe vera product range in 2002.
 In June 2000, he established Sarvatra Technologies, a company that developed banking software for Suvarna Sahakari Bank; alongside his other financial technology companies, EBZ Online and Codito Technologies, also being founded in 2000.
 In 2002, Agashe purchased stake in Deepak Ghaisas' I-flex Solutions, after the company agreed to partner with Codito, with Ghaisas joining the board of directors.
+In April 2002, he contributed an essay titled My Father to his father's festschrift.

 In 2006, Agashe launched "Anywhere Money" POS terminals under his company Saravatra Technologies to praise and support from politicians such as Shankarrao Gadakh in the Government of Maharashtra.
 By 2007, Agashe had merged the business operations of EBZ Technologies and Codito with Sarvatra Technologies and partnered with Larry Ellison at the Oracle Corporation to introduce banking software technology to rural India, after the Reserve Bank of India's governor Y. V. Reddy and economist Raghuram Rajan approved the plans in January 2008.